Work order management.

 Pen & paper:

-This is old school.
-And we mean ancient school!
-Agreed, the work order was born this way in decades gone by, and it may still work well for very small operations.
+The work order was born this way in decades gone by, and it may still work well for smaller operations.
 You see, people are comfortable handling pens and paper.
 It feels real.
 Tactile.
 However, it has many drawbacks.
 Work orders will be slow and inefficient to process.
 They can be lost, damaged, and bulky.
 Some would say a fire hazard.
 Your planner’s scribble may be illegible to technicians.
 ‘Repair the seal’ may look like ‘Repaint the seat’.
 Explain that one to management when things go wrong.